karanjindaldev/ad-copy-generator/README.md

 Finally, format instructions were provided intentionally at the end in order to reinforce structured output generation.

 This particular structure removes ambiguity step by step, guiding the model from understanding context to constrained, structured output.

-## Objectives
-The main focus was to generate effective, audience aware marketing content in a structured way using an LLM.<br>
-Another key objective was to explore how prompt structure, role definition, constraints and formatting instructions influence the quality of LLM-generated outputs.